-All About Freelancing archive
+All about freelancing archive

 Think back to the last time you went to a party where you didn't know many people.
 Did you have a good time?
 Make some new connections?
 If so, then you probably didn't just stand in one spot and expect people to approach you for conversation — you mingled.
 Dave Taylor and Amy Gahran explain how online mingling — through commenting — can enhance your freelance career.